tallevi04/AR_hecht/README.md

 ##### •	DetailsFragment.Java is handling the functionality for this box.
 ##### •	Url loader will load the url when view more is pressed and the user will be redirected to the website link.

+## Possible Error’s and How to Resolve them

+1)	**ERROR_CLOUD_ID_NOT_FOUND** Resolving failed because the ARCore Cloud Anchor API could not find the provided Cloud Anchor ID.
+2)	**ERROR_HOSTING_DATASET_PROCESSING_FAILED** Hosting failed because the server could not successfully process the dataset for the given anchor.
+Try again after the device has gathered more data from the environment.
+3)	**ERROR_HOSTING_SERVICE_UNAVAILABLE** The ARCore Cloud Anchor API was unreachable.
+This can happen for a number of reasons.
+The device might be in airplane mode or may not have a working Internet connection.
+The request sent to the server might have timed out with no response.
+There might be a bad network connection, DNS unavailability, firewall issues, or anything else that might affect the device's ability to connect to the ARCore Cloud Anchor API.
+4)	**ERROR_INTERNAL** A hosting or resolving task for this anchor finished with an internal error.
+The app should not attempt to recover from this error.
+5)	**ERROR_NOT_AUTHORIZED** The authorization provided by the application is not valid.
+The Google Cloud project may not have enabled the ARCore Cloud Anchor API, or the operation you are trying to perform is not allowed.
+If using API key authorization: the API key in the manifest is invalid, unauthorized or missing.
+It may also fail if the API key is restricted to a set of apps not including the current one.
+a.
+If using keyless authorization: you have failed to create an OAuth client.
+b.
+Google Play Services isn't installed, is too old, or is malfunctioning for some reason (e.g. services killed due to memory pressure).
+6)	**ERROR_RESOLVING_SDK_VERSION_TOO_NEW**	The Cloud Anchor could not be resolved because the SDK version used to resolve the anchor is newer than, and thus incompatible with, the version used to host it.
+7)	**ERROR_RESOLVING_SDK_VERSION_TOO_OLD** The Cloud Anchor could not be resolved because the SDK version used to resolve the anchor is older than, and thus incompatible with, the version used to host it.
+8)	**ERROR_RESOURCE_EXHAUSTED** The application has exhausted the request quota allotted to the given Google Cloud project.
+You should request additional quota for the ARCore Cloud Anchor API for your project from the Google Developers Console.
+9)	**NONE** The anchor is purely local.
+It has never been hosted using hostCloudAnchor(), and has not been resolved using resolveCloudAnchor().
+10)	**SUCCESS** A hosting or resolving task for this anchor completed successfully.
+11)	**TASK_IN_PROGRESS** A hosting or resolving task for the anchor is in progress.
+Once the task completes in the background, the anchor will get a new cloud state after the next call to Session.update().